Ask a doctor about a prescription for MONTELUKAST COMBIX 10 mg FILM-COATED TABLETS

 If you forget to take Montelukast Combix

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for missed doses.

-If you interrupt treatment with Montelukast Combix
+If you stop taking Montelukast Combix

-Montelukast Combix can only treat your asthma if you continue to take it.
+Montelukast Combix will only treat your asthma if you continue to take it.
 It is essential that you continue taking Montelukast Combix for the time your doctor prescribes.
 It will help control your asthma.

 If you have any other questions about the use of this product, ask your doctor or pharmacist.

-In clinical trials conducted with Montelukast Combix 10 mg film-coated tablets, the side effects related to the administration of the medication and reported most frequently (occurring in at least 1 in 100 patients and less than 1 in 10 patients treated), were:
+In clinical trials conducted with Montelukast Combix 10 mg film-coated tablets, the side effects related to the administration of the medication and reported most frequently (occurring in at least 1 in 100 patients and less than 1 in 10 patients treated) were:

 The frequency of possible side effects, indicated below, is defined using the following convention: